-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Golden Tag Resources Ltd. and its subsidiary (together, the Company) as at December 31, 2020 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Golden Tag Resources Ltd. and its subsidiary (together, the Company) as at December 31, 2021 and 2020, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS).